Lomeli12/Lomeli12.net/tutorials/tutorial-how-to-make-a-simple-multiblock-structure/index.md

 ---
-layout: template1
+layout: default
-title: Tutorial - How to make a simple Multiblock Structure
-comments: false
 ---

 <p><strong>Minecraft Version:</strong> Tested in 1.6.x and 1.7.x (use getTileEntity instead of getBlockTileEntity in 1.7.x)</p>

 <p>MultiBlock structures are a nice way to make advance blocks without dealing with adding multiple recipes as an arbitrary way to make said block expensive.
 So, how does one go about creating their own MultiBlock?
 This tutorial will teach you how to make a basic 3x3x3 MultiBlock structure with a hollow center using a Master-Slave system.</p>

 <p>This tutorial assumes you have basic knowledge of how to make a basic mod, creating TileEntities, and dealing with NBT data.
-If you don’t, I recommend reading/watching Wuppy’s tutorials, they’re an excellent source of information and are also the tutorials I used when I first started modding. ;)</p>
+If you don’t, I recommend reading/watching <a href="https://wiki.mcjty.eu/modding/index.php?title=Main_Page" target="_blank">Mcjty's tutorials</a>, they’re an excellent source of information, and pretty much the defacto place for learning how to mod.</p>

 <p>Please note that there are multiple ways to create a MultiBlock structure and this method may not be the best.
 Also note that the way we will be making the MultiBlock will make it like the ones in RailCraft, in which all the data is stored in the bottom center block of the structure, so keep that in mind if you don’t want your structure to work that way.</p>